alchemycodelab/Graduates/jan2021finalpresentations.md

 ### Graduate who didn't present because he secured a role before projects began:
 >| Cherno Badjan |  [Github](https://github.com/Cherno-Badjan)  |  [LinkedIn](https://www.linkedin.com/in/chernobadjan/)  |

+If you have questions about the program or want to talk about hiring one of our grads, please connect with Shannon Rasimas at shannon@alchemycodelab.com!